-There continues to be an ongoing risk of Covid-19 and the potential Service and Financial impact this would have on the Council.
+There continues to be an ongoing risk of Covid-19, in addition the impact of the exit from the European Union and the current inflation rates will have a service and Financial impact on the Council.

-There is still a considerable level of uncertainty regarding the ongoing value of government support to the Council, however unless the government fully funds the additional costs and the loss of income, the Council will need to balance its 2021/22 position by the use of reserves and additional savings.
+There is still a considerable level of uncertainty regarding the ongoing value of government support to the Council, however unless the government fully funds the additional costs and the loss of income, the Council will need to balance its 2023/24 position by the use of reserves and additional savings.